F.A.M.E. (Chris Brown album): Composition

-F.A.M.E. was defined by critics as a "musical kaleidoscope", containing songs of many genres including R&B, pop, hip hop, dancehall, soft rock and Europop.
-Its sound has been described many times as "colorful" and was complimented for being "very consistent despite its diversity of genres".
-The lyrical content concentrates on finding positivity in life, through genuineness, romantic love, desire, self-assurance, sex and light-hearted pleasure.
-F.A.M.E. is considered to be Brown's album that defined his musical style and persona.
+F.A.M.E. showcases a diverse range of styles, containing songs from many genres, including R&B, pop, hip hop, dancehall, soft rock and Europop.
+Critics praised its sound for maintaining a cohesive identity, even amidst its diverse musical landscape.
+The lyrical content concentrates on finding positivity in life through genuineness, romantic love, desire, self-assurance, sex and light-hearted pleasure.
+F.A.M.E. is considered Brown's album that defined his musical style and persona.

-Brown's vocal performances on the album mostly exhibit his R&B singing, characterized by harmonization and melisma.
-Critics commended the singing performances on the album for being "variegated", mostly displaying his natural timbre, but also having sporadic usages of autotune.
-On the record the singer occasionally raps, marking his first studio album that features this type of performance by Brown.
+Brown's vocal performances on the album primarily showcase his R&B singing, characterized by harmonization and melisma.
+Critics praised the vocal performances for being 'variegated,' predominantly highlighting his natural timbre while also noting sporadic use of autotune.
+On F.A.M.E., the singer occasionally raps, marking his first studio album to feature this type of performance by Brown.

 The opening track, "Deuces", which features Kevin McCall and Tyga, is a slow, downtempo alternative R&B track that starts off the album telling "a bitter male point of view of his failed relationship", where the artists affirm that they moved on to a better moment in their life, reminiscing the pain caused by their past lover.
 Joanne Dorken of MTV UK noted that the song shows off Brown's "well-harmonized smooth vocals".
-The following tracks of F.A.M.E. have a more uplifting mood, showcased by lively musical arrangements.
+The following tracks of F.A.M.E. showcase a more uplifting mood.
 "Up 2 You" is an R&B ballad, which follows on from the break-up theme.
 The song was likened to the musical styles of Bobby Brown and Usher.
 "Next to You", featuring Justin Bieber, is a "thumping mid-tempo pop&B track".
 In the song, they both sing about their love for a girl.
 Sarah Rodman from The Boston Globe wrote that the song "offers one of Brown's most tender vocals to date".
-The third track, "No Bullshit", is an R&B slow-jam, which features a "classic 90's feel", with an instrumental that combines percussion instruments, piano chords and a tenor flute, talking to a girl whom the singer is about to spend an intimate night.
+The third track, "No Bullshit", is an R&B slow-jam, which features sexual content and a "classic 90's feel", with its instrumental combining percussion instruments, piano chords and a tenor flute.